hashicorp/terraform-provider-consul/website/docs/index.html.markdown

 ## Environment Variables

-All environment variables prefixed with `CONSUL_HTTP` listed in the [Consul environment variables](https://www.consul.io/docs/commands/index.html#environment-variables) documentation are supported by the Terraform provider.
+All environment variables listed in the [Consul environment variables](https://www.consul.io/docs/commands/index.html#environment-variables) documentation are supported by the Terraform provider.